World of Music, Arts and Dance: 2014

-The 2014 headliners included Youssou N'Dour, Sinead O'Connor, Manu Dibango and Les Ambassadeurs.
-Sinead O'Connor replaced Bobby Womack, who had died a handful of weeks before the festival.
-She dedicated her performance to him.
+The 2014 headliners included Youssou N'Dour, Sinéad O'Connor, Manu Dibango and Les Ambassadeurs.
+Sinead O'Connor replaced Bobby Womack, who had died a handful of weeks before the festival; she dedicated her performance to him.

 2020

 WOMAD UK cancelled due to the COVID-19 pandemic.
 The festival, Radio Womad and BBC Radio 3 ran a free on-line only "WOMAD at Home" event the same weekend with exclusive and archive performances.
 Also, Will Lawton and the Alchemists gained permission to access the site and recorded a short two song set and are "The only band to play WOMAD 2020", with the video and images being released via their Facebook and Instagram accounts.
-"WOMAD at Home" T-shirts are sold to help raise funds for the festival crews affected by the forced unemployment.
+"WOMAD at Home" T-shirts were sold to raise funds for the festival crews affected by the forced unemployment.

 2021

 WOMAD UK cancelled again.
-Radio WOMAD again broadcast exclusive live shows from the presenters respective homes over the weekend.
+Radio WOMAD again broadcast exclusive live shows from the presenters' homes over the weekend.